eiberham/rustlang-drills/encryption/README.md

 ## Why WebAssembly ?

-A web assembly module for the aforementioned task would bring us four important assets:
+A web assembly module for the aforementioned task would bring us five important assets:

 - Portabilty
 - Reusabily
 - Flexibility
 - Encapsulation
+- Speed

 Below you can find my annotations.